 Today we'll be looking at my personal top 15 Mac apps.
-I'm actually quite a minimalist in installing and keeping apps, so these 15 are the only "extra" apps I'm using on my device.
+I'm quite a minimalist in installing and keeping apps, so these 15 are the only "extra" apps I use on my device.

 - Multi-device user